 Chime’s Notification Game: What Reddit Says

-Hop over to Reddit, and folks are asking this exact thing in places like r/chimefinancial.
-One user posted, “Does Chime notify you (via push or email) when you don’t have enough money to cover an ACH debit?”
+Reddit’s r/chimefinancial buzzes with users asking if Chime sends push or email alerts for ACH debit shortfalls.
 The thread’s a mixed bag—some say they’ve gotten alerts, and others swear they’re left in the dark.
-From what I’ve pieced together, Chime does send push notifications and emails for a lot of account action—like when your balance dips low or a transaction posts.
-I’ve seen it myself: buy a $5 latte, and ping, there’s Chime texting me the update.
-But ACH debits?
-That’s where it gets fuzzy.
+Chime sends push notifications and emails for low balances or transactions, but ACH alerts are less clear.
 Unlike debit card swipes, these auto-pulls might not trigger the same real-time heads-up if funds are short.

 How Chime Handles Low Funds